bismuthadams1/ChargeAPI/README.md

 ## Installation

 The API works by running each charge model in its own environment.
+Current charge models are contained in the yml files naglmbis.yml and openbabel.yml.
+Before the API can be used across the platform, it is essential that all the environments are accessible on the machine you are running on.
+It is recommended that the openbabel environment is installed via the instructions here https://pypi.org/project/openbabel/.

+The API environment is intended to be as lightweight as possible, and is the main environment which the charge models are processed.

+The whole ChargeAPI package can be installed by navigating to the local ChargeAPI directory and running:

+`pip install -e .`

 #TODO add installation instructions here